scline/docker-cacti/README.md

 #### Device/Graph Templates
 tba

 # Known Issues/Fixes

-* Remote poller not working when using spine - https://github.com/Cacti/spine/issues/7 - SOLVED
 * ICMP monitoring is not reliable under docker, responces are all <1ms when remote servers are 200ms away.

 # ToDo